Schaeuble does not rule out minority government for Germany

 Coalition talks should be completed “sooner rather than later,” he said, noting that the Bundestag was not fully capable of action until a government had been formed.

-He noted that German President Frank-Walter Steinmeier had urged the political parties to reach an agreement as soon as possible, and said Merkel and other politicians had supported that call.
+He noted that President Frank-Walter Steinmeier - who stepped in after Merkel’s talks with two smaller parties collapsed in November - had urged conservatives and the SPD to reach an agreement as soon as possible, and said Merkel and other politicians had supported that call.

-Horst Seehofer, head of the CSU Bavarian sister party of Merkel’s conservatives, told Germany’s DPA news agency a new “grand coalition” should be completed by Easter, which falls on April 1 in 2018.
+Horst Seehofer, head of the CSU Bavarian sister party of Merkel’s conservatives, told DPA news agency a new “grand coalition” should be completed by Easter, which falls on April 1 in 2018.

 Seehofer said he favored new elections over a minority government.

+FDP leader Christian Lindner told Bild am Sonntag newspaper that Germany’s political system was in the middle of a major transition, and many conservatives also favored a “renewal.”

+Simone Peter, one of the co-leaders of the Greens, told the Funke newspaper chain she hoped a stable new government could be formed, and that new elections should be “the absolute last resort.”
+She said the Greens remained open to dialogue if Merkel’s talks with the SPD failed.

-Social Democrats on Saturday rejected a call by the CSU to raise military spending, complicating exploratory talks due to start among the parties on Jan.
+SPD members on Saturday rejected a call by the CSU to raise military spending that could strain exploratory talks about a coalition that are due to start on Jan.
 7.

 A draft CSU resolution seen by Reuters on Friday called for military spending to reach NATO’s target of two percent of economic output and rejected the idea of an “ever closer” European Union backed by SPD leader Martin Schulz.

 SPD deputy leader Ralf Stegner said on Twitter that his party was focused on spending for families, education, health care and education.
-He said the CSU could implement its military spending plans “when it wins the absolute majority.”

-A new poll conducted for Die Welt newspaper showed waning support for Merkel, who has failed to form a new government three months after national elections.

-It showed that 46 percent wished Merkel would resign immediately as chancellor, with an additional 17 percent of those polled saying that she should resign if the coalition talks with the SPD collapsed.

-Reporting by Andrea Shalal; Editing by Stephen Powell
+Reporting by Andrea Shalal; Editing by Mark Heinrich